 No origination fees, no prepayment fees, and no late fees.
 Whether you have a cross-country move coming up or need help with unexpected medical bills, you can check your personal loan rate in just minutes.

-Check out SoFi’s personal loan calculator to see how much interest you could save if you paid off high-interest loans with a SoFi personal loan.
+Take a look at SoFi’s personal loan calculator to get an idea of how much interest you could save if you consolidated high-interest loans with a SoFi personal loan.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.